Predictive Analytics for Inventory and Marketing

-FIT’s Predictive Analytics for Retail and Fashion Certificate Program is an interactive 10-week course that covers analytics techniques applied to retail and fashion-related industries.
-The course contains lectures, discussions, and case studies involving analytical techniques that can be applied to retail and fashion business scenarios.
+FIT’s Predictive Analytics for Inventory and Marketing Certificate is an interactive course that covers analytics techniques applied to retail and fashion-related industries.
+The certificate course contains lectures, discussions, and case studies involving analytical techniques that can be applied to retail and fashion business scenarios.
 Both the analytics and business side of all calculations and techniques will be discussed.
 How these techniques are used and why they make sense for a business are woven together throughout the course.

 You will learn how to analyze demand and retail data and how components such as seasonality, trend, and weather affect the data.
 You will apply statistical techniques to predict forecasts and measure their accuracy.
 In an extended case study for weather analytics, you will analyze the effect of weather on business data.
 For this you will work directly with visiting industry experts from Planalytics.